 Into the small intestine opens the pancreatic and bile ducts: opening into the duodenum.
 This then leads into the ileum.
 The bile salts neutralise the stomach acid as well as emulsify fats.
 Also here, the mucosa has thin projections of villi which greatly increase the surface area for maximum absorption.

 Food is moved thorugh the digestive system by a process called peristalsis.
 This is where the muscles along the gullet squeeze before the food to push it along, just like when you squeeze the toothpaste tube from the bottom to get it out.

 Enzymes are what digest, or break up the food.
-They are a biological catalyst: speeding up the break-down of the different components of food on a chemical level.
+They are a biological catalyst: speeding up the breaking down of the different components of food on a chemical level.
 Here are a few and what they do:

-Enzymes are sensitive to temperature and pH, these must be at an optimum level so they work best.
-For example, protease works best in an acidic environment because it is found in the stomach, but then the alkaline bile neutralises and emulsifies this so lipase works best in neutral conditions.
+Enzymes are sensitive to temperature and pH, these must be at on optimum level so the enzymes work best.
+For example, protease works best in an acidic environment, so is found in the stomach, but then the bile neutralises and emulsifies this so that lipase can now work.